christianspiller/heuteabstimmung/Journal.md

     Hint: $>  mvn dependency:resolve-plugins

+### Start with maven
+install mn:run -Dmicronaut.environments=local

+Does not detect changes in other modules.
+You have to recompile the parent-pom (as you would do anyway with maven).

+=> Start it with IntelliJ

 ### Trap: Lazy initialization
 Because I had a @Scheduled method in my dummy class, the class was always instantiated and also @PostConstruct was called.
 When I removed the @Scheduled method suddenly my @PostConstruct method was not called anymore (where I started